 Begin by seasoning the pork chops with salt and pepper, then heat the butter and oil in the frying pan till foaming and sizzling, and brown the chops for a couple of minutes on both sides so they are a nice golden colour.

 Then, using a draining spoon, remove them to a plate and keep on one side.
 Now add the onion, garlic and mushrooms to the juices left in the pan and cook these together for about 5 minutes, then move them over to one side of the pan and return the chops.
 Sprinkle them with the herbs, then spoon the mushroom and onion mixture over the top.
-You can also watch how to prepare onions and garlic in our Cookery School Videos on the right.
+You can also watch how to prepare onions and garlic in our Cookery School Videos on this page.